Primary Navigation Mobile

 Volkswagen Tiguan (2021)

-Volkswagen Tiguan R handling
+Volkswagen Tiguan R driving experience

-The R also gains an all-new type of rear differential.
+The R also gained an all-new type of rear differential.
 It uses a pair of electronically controlled clutches and can send 100% of available torque to each rear wheel under fast cornering, reducing understeer and making for more composed handling.
 It works very well indeed, and though the Tiguan R isn’t particularly playful to drive, you can’t help but be surprised at how quickly it can handle corners considering its size and weight.

 Considering the Tiguan’s bigger body, turn-in is still sharp and body control is impressive for something so tall.
 The heavier steering in Race mode isn’t too artificial and the brakes are effective.
 There’s an element of this feeling like a taller Audi S3 with its ability to cover ground quickly while isolating you from road imperfections at the same time.